pablodecm/phd_thesis/src/101_chapter_1.md

   universe.
-In fact, in order to reconcile the theoretical models with experimental observations, about $68\%$ of the total energy in the present universe would correspond to this type of unknown energy density, generally referred to as *dark energy*.
+In fact, in order to reconcile the theoretical models with experimental observations, about $68\%$ of the total energy in the present universe would correspond to this type of unknown energy density, generally referred to as *Dark Energy*.
   In most quantum field theories, such as the Standard Model, some non-zero zero-point energy originating from quantum fluctuations is expected.
 However, modern attempts to predict energy densities from QFT are at variance